Ethics Research Group

 We are a group in expansion and encourage all those who are interested to contact us, subsribe to our mailing list, participate to our events, as well as vouch to join our research network.
 See Contact us for more information.

 Our main focus is different challenges and problems pertaining to the normative authority of ethics and morality, raising questions about the role that morality and ethics ought to play in our lives.
-We address this issue from a range of both contemporary and historical perspectives.
-We organize this work around four higly interrelated fields of ethical inquiry: (1) value theory and normative pluralism; (2) action theory and moral psychology; (3) metaethics and moral realism and constructivism; and (4) quality of life.
+We address this issue from a range of contemporary and historical perspectives and have organized our work around four interrelated fields of ethical inquiry: (1) value theory and normative pluralism; (2) action theory and moral psychology; (3) metaethics and moral realism and constructivism; and (4) quality of life.

 In particular, we focus on the following questions :